Altinn/altinn-studio-docs/content/altinn-studio/guides/development/options/sources/dynamic/_index.en.md

 ## Things to consider

-- The method `GetAppOptionsAsync` receives a language code in the `language` parameter.
-Language codes are based on ISO 639-1 or the W3C IANA Language Subtag Registry.
-The latter is built upon the ISO 639-1 standard but is guaranties uniques of the codes, whereas ISO 639-1 have conflicting usage for some codes.
+- The `GetAppOptionsAsync` method accepts a language code through the `language` parameter.
+Language codes follow either the ISO 639-1 standard or the W3C IANA Language Subtag Registry.
+While ISO 639-1 may have conflicting usages for certain codes, the W3C IANA registry builds on ISO 639-1 and ensures the uniqueness of its codes.
 - An app can have many implementations of these interfaces, one for each option list.
 The correct implementation is found by looking at the code list identifier that is requested, and comparing it to the `Id` property in the implementation.
 This is also the identifier used in the `optionsId` property in the component configuration.
 Therefore, the `Id` property in the implementation must be unique per app.
 - It may be tempting to implement a dynamic option list that fetches data from the data model and produces the option list based on this.
 This is not recommended, as the app frontend only fetches the option list once for each unique set of query parameters.
 This means that the user interface showing the option list will not update in line with changes in the data model.
     - An alternative is to use the functionality for [dynamic code lists based on the data model](../from-data-model), in some cases together with corresponding code in [DataProcessor](../../../../../reference/logic/dataprocessing).